hamzb/aws-switch-role/README.md

     remove-account      removes an AWS account from configuration
     assume-role         assumes the AWS role of the specified AWS account

-To use aws-switch-role utility, you should start by setting your configuration file.
+To use aws-switch-role utility, you should start by setting a configuration file.
 The location of this file is $HOME/.aws-switch-role/config.
 It contains a main section for the default settings, and a section for each AWS account you want to define.

 The settings you can configure for the main section are the followings:
 - use_mfa [yes/no]: Does the account to which you are switching require mfa?